-At the police station you have the right to free legal advice from us if you ask for Burnett Barker Solicitors or one of our Criminal Defence solicitors: Declan Gallagher, Nick Jennaway or Nicholas Wray.
+At the police station you have the right to free legal advice from us if you ask for Burnett Barker Solicitors or one of our Criminal Defence representatives: Declan Gallagher, Claire Furlong or Graham Boutel.

 Your request will be passed to the Defence Solicitor Call Centre and they will contact us.

 Alternatively, you may ask for the duty solicitor (which may not be us) and the Call Centre will arrange for whichever solicitor is on duty at that time to help you.

 You won’t have to pay for our help while under arrest at the police station as we have a contract with the Legal Aid Authority.
 The Call Centre will contact us for you.